Definition of Acyclovir

 Acyclovir: (Brand name: Zovirax) One of a group of antiviral drugs that acts against the herpes viruses, including:

-Acyclovir inhibits the replication of viral DNA needed to reproduce itself.
-Virally infected cells absorb more acyclovir than normal cells and convert more of it to an active form which prolongs its antiviral activity where it is most needed.
+Acyclovir inhibits the replication of viral DNA needed for the virus to reproduce.
+Virally infected cells absorb more acyclovir than normal cells and convert more of it to an active form, prolonging its antiviral activity where it is most needed.
 Acyclovir may reduce the severity and duration of a shingles attack if given soon after the onset of symptoms.

 For more information, see: Acyclovir.Source: MedTerms™ Medical Dictionary

 Last Editorial Review: 5/12/2014